dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rabbitmq.md

 ## Use topic exchange to route messages

 Setting `exchangeKind` to `"topic"` uses the topic exchanges, which are commonly used for the multicast routing of messages.
+In order to route messages using topic exchange, you must set the following metadata:

+- **`routingKey`:**
-Messages with a `routing key` will be routed to one or many queues based on the `routing key` defined in the metadata when subscribing.
+   Messages with a routing key are routed to one or many queues based on the `routing key` defined in the metadata when subscribing.

+- **`queueName`:**
+   If you don't set the `queueName`, only one queue is created, and all routing keys will route to that queue.
+This means all subscribers will bind to that queue, which won't give the desired results.

-The routing key is defined by the `routingKey` metadata.
-For example, if an app is configured with a routing key `keyA`:
+For example, if an app is configured with a routing key `keyA` and `queueName` of `queue-A`:

 ```yaml
 apiVersion: dapr.io/v2alpha1